 What is sports medicine?

-At Mount Elizabeth Medical Centre, our sports medicine specialists are orthopaedic surgeons with specialized education and training focusing on the medical and therapeutic aspects of sports participation and physical activity.
+At Mount Elizabeth Medical Centre, our sports medicine specialists received specialized education and training focusing on the medical and therapeutic aspects of sports participation and physical activity.

 What conditions are treated under sports medicine?

 Typically, sports medicine is able to treat the injuries or degenerative changes to the

 Some sports medicine procedures done to address such conditions include

 ● Hip arthroscopy.

 ● Reconstruction of the Anterior Cruciate Ligament (ACL) of the knee reconstruction.

 ● Arthroscopic surgical repair of rotator cuff in the shoulder.